Virginia Square in Arlington in Arlington County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Settlements & Settlers • War, US Civil • War, US Revolutionary.

 Location.
 38° 53.16′ N, 77° 6.1′ W. Marker is in Arlington, Virginia, in Arlington County.
-Marker is on Washington Boulevard, on the right when traveling west.
+It is in Virginia Square.
+It is on Washington Boulevard, on the right when traveling west.
 The marker is on Washington Boulevard between North Lincoln Street and North Kirkwood Road.
-The cemetery is not visible from the marker but can be seen from the fence at the end of the small auto repair
+The cemetery is not visible from the marker but can be seen from the fence at the end of the small auto repair business parking lot adjacent to the marker.
+There is a hole in the fence to go into the cemetery.
+Touch for map.
+Marker is at or near this postal address: 3427 Washington Blvd, Arlington VA 22201, United States of America.
+Touch for directions.

-Photographed By Kevin Vincent, June 16, 2012
+Photographed by Kevin Vincent, June 16, 2012

 4. Old Ball Family Burial Ground headstones